European Commission

-Through its Directorate General for Neighborhood and Enlargement Negotiations (DG NEAR), the European Commission partners with UNFPA in 15 different countries on projects for promoting gender equality and women’s empowerment, addressing violence against women and combatting harmful social norms, enhancing the political and civic participation of youth, population and census surveys; and ensuring access to quality sexual and reproductive health services, including family planning.
+Through its Directorate General for Neighborhood and Enlargement Negotiations (DG NEAR), the European Commission collaborates with UNFPA in 15 countries, focusing on projects promoting gender equality, combating violence against women, challenging harmful social norms, enhancing youth participation, and ensuring access to quality sexual and reproductive health services.

 Jutta Urpilainen, European Commissioner for International Partnerships